rmi-electricity/cheshire/README.rst

 * We define several different test environments for use with Tox in ``tox.ini``
 * `Tox <https://tox.wiki/en/latest/>`__ is used to run pytest in an isolated Python virtual environment.
-* We also use Tox to coordinate running the code linters, building the documentation, and releasing the software to PyPI.
+* We also use Tox to coordinate running the code linters and building the documentation.
 * The default Tox environment is named ``ci`` and it will run the linters, build the documentation, run all the tests, and generate test coverage statistics.
 * ``tox.ini`` also contains sections near the bottom which configure the behavior of